lemire/fastmod/README.md

 ```

 In C++, it is much the same except that every function is in the `fastmod` namespace so you need to prefix the calls with `fastmod::` (e.g., `fastmod::is_divisible`).

+## Go version

+* There is a Go version of this library: https://github.com/bmkessler/fastdiv